 18. Residence: 33 W. Prospect, Apt 3, Fayetteville, AR on 22 Apr 1950 in Fayetteville, Washington, AR.
 4

-19. He was a witness to the newspaper of Bertha Priscilla Snyder 16 Jun 1950 Allentown, Lehigh, PA: Morning Call: At Birthday Party.
+19. witnessed the occupation: Morning Call: At Birthday Party of Bertha Priscilla Snyder on 16 Jun 1950 in Allentown, Lehigh, PA.
 26 26 Mrs. Ruth Beacher Horn entertained at a turkey dinner Saturday night at her home, 1024 Chew St., in honor of her mother, Mrs. Bertha P. Beacher, 1935 Greenleaf St., and her uncle, W. H. Snyder, 1233 Walnut St., who observed their 65th birthday anniversaries last Sunday.
 They are the twin children of the late Mr. and Mrs. Henry C. Snyder of Frackville.

 20. Residence: on 12 Apr 1951 in Fayetteville, Washington, AR.
 6

 21. Newspaper: The Frederick Post, 8 Jun 1956, Frederick, Frederick, MD.
 27 Irrigation farming offers one of the best hopes for decreasing unit costs and increasing profits for farmers in the Eastern half of the United States, it was indicated recently by speakers at a farm conference in the Mississippi-Arkansas Delta region.